See how these fair trade clothing manufacturers positively impact communities across the world.

 What is apparel manufacturing?

 Considered a subsector of the manufacturing industry, apparel manufacturing is a sector with a wide array of companies producing full lines of clothing—ranging from custom to ready-to-wear apparel.
 The industry is levied by a workforce comprised of apparel contractors, whose job is to cut and sew alterations; tailors, who produce custom pieces for clients; and jobbers, who are charged with the entrepreneurial aspects of apparel manufacturing.
+When creating custom pieces, the choice of embroidery font plays a significant role in adding a personalized touch to garments, allowing for unique and distinctive designs.

 Clothing is a basic necessity, meaning the apparel manufacturing industry has no shortage of consumer demand.
 However, while the demand is present, it has shifted and evolved.
 Transparency is at an all-time high and consumers are more educated than ever before.
 Companies are now responsible for ensuring well being throughout their supply chain and manufacturing process.